 + strict guidelines with no room for creative teaching

-The NaliniKIDS program not only addresses these concerns, but bypasses any bureaucratic roadblocks that get in the way of teaching our youth the value of physical and emotional health.
+The NaliniKIDS program not only addresses these concerns, but bypasses the bureaucratic roadblocks that get in the way of teaching our youth the value of physical and emotional fitness.

 Curious how do we do this?
 It all starts with a book… Click here to learn more